-I’ve been in practice 5 years now.
-I am dedicated to keeping my skills current and to always learning new things.
-Lately I’ve been searching for ways to treat pain with fewer needles and better results.
+I’ve been in practice since 2011.
+I am dedicated to keeping my skills current and always learning new things.
+Lately, I’ve been searching for ways to treat pain with fewer needles and better results.
 Why?
 Because most of the patients that initially seek out acupuncture come to people like me for pain relief and pain control.
 If I do my job as effectively as possible I make believers out of skeptics and help people out.

 Use the search button at the top right of any CatsTCMNotes page (look for the magnifying glass that looks like the one to the left) to search by point name or by point number.
 You can also visit the pages from the menu to find points you’re looking for or to just learn more about Tung style acupuncture.